ARMeeru/agentitest/README.md

 ## ✨ Key Features

 * **Natural Language Tests**: Write tests using descriptive, natural language tasks instead of brittle selectors.
+* **Multi-LLM Support**: Supports all LLM providers from browser_use - Gemini, OpenAI, Anthropic, Azure OpenAI, and Groq.
 * **Adaptable Logic**: The core testing logic is designed to be easily adapted for any website.
 * **Insightful Reports**: Allure reports provide screenshots, agent actions, and AI "thoughts" for each step, giving you a clear view into the test execution.
-* **Environment Documentation**: Key details about the test environment—such as the OS, Python version, and browser version—are automatically included in the Allure report for better debugging and context.
+* **Environment Documentation**: Key details about the test environment—such as the OS, Python version, browser version, and active LLM provider—are automatically included in the Allure report for better debugging and context.
 * **Customizable Browser Settings**: The framework allows for detailed configuration of browser settings.
 For more information, see the [Browser Settings documentation](https://docs.browser-use.com/customize/browser-settings).
 * **Example Implementation**: `test_community_website.py` provides a practical example of how to write a test suite.